William Fleming (judge): Summerville

 In 1777, William Fleming moved from his plantation, Mt.
 Pleasant, in Cumberland County (changed to Powhatan County in that year), to neighboring Chesterfield County where he had bought another plantation called Summerville from Robert Moseley.
 This was to be his home for the remainder of his life.
 During his ownership, Summerville's land acreage increased from 528 acres to 906 acres.
 In 1781, while Richmond was being raided by Benedict Arnold, then Governor Thomas Jefferson stayed at Summerville for a night with his college friend William Fleming.
 Both Jefferson and Fleming had attended the College of William & Mary.
 Summerville was a working plantation in Virginia and as such, it had a number of slaves attending to it.
 In the 1820 United States census, William Fleming is reported as having 13 slaves, 9 males and 4 females.
 Many of these slaves died at Summerville and were buried in the burial grounds.
 On February 15, 1824, Judge Fleming died at his house at Summerville and was buried there as well.
 Summerville continued to be a prosperous plantation up until the end of the Civil War, at which point all of the slaves were emancipated.
 This caused the plantation to go to ruin and it appears that the Summerville house was abandoned.
 In the late 1980s most of the Summerville tract was built over by a housing development, including the area where the house would have stood and most likely the burial grounds of the slaves and William Fleming.

+Personal life

+Fleming married Elizabeth, the daughter of Col. John Champe, on October 5, 1766.
+The couple had several daughters.

+Death and legacy

+Fleming died at Sumervelle on February 15, 1824.
+1824.